This post shares with you tried-and-true tips for how to pass the BTLPT.

 Tools to Help You Pass the Reading Comprehension Section

-- This website offers excellent short and long reading comprehension passages.
+- Study Spanish offers excellent short and long reading comprehension passages.
 Many of the passages are in English and Spanish.

 - Barron’s AP Spanish Book has a pretty good collection of challenging passages that are great for study.